mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/blue-green-deploy/index.md

     ```

 # Create and deploy the "green" sample app definition

-1. Open a text editor to create the sample app definition for the `svc-green` service in the `svc-green.json` file:
+1. Copy and paste the following JSON settings to create the sample app definition for the `svc-green` service in, and save, the `svc-green.json` file:

-    ```bash
-    vi svc-green.json
-    ```

-1. Copy and paste the following JSON settings and save the `svc-green.json` file:

     ```json
     {